AN UPDATE TO OUR RESPONSE ABOUT COVID-19

 Below are the actions we have taken to continue to help our customers and communities through this crisis:

 KEEPING THE WATER ON – In March, American Water voluntarily placed a moratorium on customer accounts to prevent shut off for non-payment and late fees for late payments.
 The company also reinstated service for customers who were previously shut off for nonpayment.
 An Illinois Commerce Commission (ICC) order approved in June allowed for the reinstatement of utility procedures for nonpayment and late payments at the end of July.
 Illinois American Water choose to hold off on reinstating late fees until September.
 This means a customer with an unresolved past due balance will see a late fee applied to their August service(s).
 This bill would be issued in September.
 Reinstatement of shutoff procedures for nonpayment will begin in October.
+The company is extending the moratorium on shutoffs for low income customers and those experiencing a financial hardship.
+Customers must call 800-422-2782.

 If you have a past due amount or are experiencing a financial hardship, please call us at 800.422.2782.
 To assist our customers and keep water flowing, we have implemented flexible payment plans and payment options.
 We also have a customer assistance program which provides financial assistance to customers needing help paying their Illinois American Water bill.
 Learn more here - https://amwater.com/ilaw/customer-service-billing/customer-assistance-program